Typhoon injures over 80 in Taiwan, traps dozens

 Many of the injured rescue personnel were hit by falling debris, with two suffering severe injuries.

-In the capital Taipei, all work and scheduled classes were canceled on Saturday evening and all of Sunday.
+In the capital Taipei, all work and scheduled classes were cancelled on Saturday evening and all of Sunday.
 The city shut down trash collection services, bike rental services, and altered its subway schedules.

-Taiwanese international air carrier Eva Airways Corp said it had canceled 42 round-trip flights, which will affect nearly 10,000 passengers.
+Taiwanese international air carrier Eva Airways Corp said it had cancelled 42 round-trip flights, which will affect nearly 10,000 passengers.

-Cities and counties across the island canceled work and classes on Sunday as well.
+Cities and counties across the island cancelled work and classes on Sunday as well.

 Power was knocked out to about half a million homes at one point.
 As of Sunday morning, the government said about 360,000 households had their electricity restored.